ministryofjustice/sensu-formula/README.rst

 You need to obtain an APIkey from Hipchat Admin.
 By default, if a roomname isn't specified it will sent Alerts to the 'Alerts' room.

+Or you can use your own api key if you bump the apiversion to v2 (it defaults to v1).

 Example::

     sensu:
       notify:
         hipchat_apikey: c5wzTko0O59Xb6wlIKRstaQLbcsJJJFAANaEoD3
         hipchat_roomname: 'My Project Alerts'
+        hipchat_apiversion: v1

 Pagerduty